Attack and Dethrone Time

 Time is no longer on our side, if it ever was.
 By “our” I mean those committed to the overthrow of capitalism and creation of a just world.
 Time is thoroughly commodified, with no shortage of opportunities to buy and sell it.
 But of course Marx knew this, inscribing temporality at the heart of his critique of capitalism with such concepts as necessary and surplus labor time.
 And as Marx notes, we are not all called upon to buy and sell our time equally.
 Who can afford next week’s shiny new labor-saving device?
 Who is pressed into the service of others?
 Eight hours for work, eight hours for sleep, eight hours to do what we will began as a revolutionary slogan but has if anything become a straightjacket—a rule that, transmuted into the forty-hour work week, we seem unable to imagine past.
 Whether through explicit “extra” work, the thousand daily cuts of commuting hours or buzzing emails, or even the torrent of inescapable anxiety through which work extends into every waking hour, even into our dreams: the fact is that capitalism has learned thoroughly how to turn time against us.

 But it is not capitalism alone that has so thoroughly operationalized time into an instrument of oppression.
 Media technologies, which are themselves always expressions of their own internal temporality, have served as capitalism’s eager accomplices.
 More so than any extant media technology, the computer has emerged as a temporal foreman par excellence.
 UNIX time names a system of temporal measurement through which our omnipresent computational devices count forward from their own personal Big Bang, 00:00:00 UTC, 1 January 1970.
 The laptop on which I wrote these words and the phone on which you read them count inexorably.
 Computers are little more than overgrown clocks: a low level signal beats within them metronomically outward forever, synchronizing digital impulses into an elegant tyrannical whole.
 This is to say nothing of the profusion of software for the constant measurement and negotiation of time: clocks, timers, calendars, timesheets, all ticking out endlessly a single unified temporality of one second per second, overriding the possibility of all others.
-At least turntables let you fuck up and put a record on the wrong rpm: without that ticking, the computer breaks.1 But perhaps it is time to let them.
+At least turntables let you fuck up and put a record on the wrong rpm: without that ticking, the computer breaks.

 This part is just my own axe to grind.
 “Early to bed, early to rise” has transcended aphorism in American society and become pure cultural moralizing.
 I write now as an explicit “night person,” which isn’t even really a phrase, a testament to how thoroughly the moral ideal of being a “morning person” has saturated our culture.
 Too long have we night people suffered under the yoke of morning people!
 I reject your early workouts and breakfast meetings.
 There is no morality to the morning or the evening; they are not even stable concepts, as anyone who has lived through 3 PM in January in Boston can attest, when evening falls well before happy hour.
 (Happy hour is illegal in Massachusetts—another victim of temporal morality.)

 Perhaps what I am proposing is a return to “rhythm.”
 I am reminded of DJ Spooky’s idea of “rhythm science,” drawn from Black DJ culture, to name “new way[s] of pronouncing the ancient syntaxes that we inherit from history and evolution.”
-4 Or NourbeSe Philip’s closing essay to her poem Zong!, a meditation on the Middle Passage, in which “repetition drives the event and the memory simultaneously, becoming a haunting, becoming spectral in nature.”
-5 Or Shintaro Miyazaki’s “algorhythmics," which understand media along the lines of chronobiological coordination I suggest above.
-These are only preliminary sketches for a concept that feels long gestating for media studies and beyond, and which might serve as a useful model for imagining a non-tyrannical temporality.

 That I would have liked to make this post much longer, to have shown more of my work, to have done more thinking.
 And of course the point of blogging is to give space to half-formed ideas and sketch out shitposts.
 But in a very real sense I don’t have the time—these questions are theoretically tangential to the main grist of my dissertation, to the #brand I have begun to carve out for myself as a scholar, which in turn demands a certain amount of ruthless consistency (another lesson we have learned from time).
 In abolishing time I want to create a world where no one lacks for time, because the concept of running out of it holds no meaning.
 Sure, we can’t outrun the ultimate clock of death.
 But can we organize our world around a different set of rhythms such that death, when it comes, is less an irruption of the time we wished we had and more the cadence on a melody well-played?